 Editor’s note: This content was originally published for the Christian Economic Forum’s 2019 Global Event.
 This content is shared with Denver Institute for Faith & Work with consent from CEF.
-David Park is a speaker at "Business for the Common Good" on Friday, Jan.
+David Park was a speaker at "Business for the Common Good" on Friday, Jan.
 31, 2020.

 Waking Up